upstash/qstash-js/examples/workflow/nextjs/README.md

 {"date":123,"email":"adss","amount":10}
 ```

-You can observe the logs at Upstash console or vercel.com to see your workflow operates.
+You can observe the logs at Upstash console or vercel.com to see your workflow operate.